McCloudS/subgen/README.md

 ### Standalone/Without Docker

-install python3 and ffmpeg and run `pip3 install numpy stable-ts fastapi requests faster-whisper uvicorn python-multipart python-ffmpeg whisper`.
+install python3 and ffmpeg and run `pip3 install numpy stable-ts fastapi requests faster-whisper uvicorn python-multipart python-ffmpeg whisper transformers optimum accelerate`.
 You need to have matching paths relative to your Plex server/folders, or use USE_PATH_MAPPING.

 ### Docker

-The dockerfile is in the repo along with an example docker-compose file, and is also posted on dockerhub (mccloud/subgen) and GHCR (ghcr.io/mcclouds/subgen:latest).
+The dockerfile is in the repo along with an example docker-compose file, and is also posted on dockerhub (mccloud/subgen).

 You MUST mount your media volumes in subgen the same way Plex sees them.
 For example, if Plex uses "/Share/media/TV:/tv" you must have that identical volume in subgen.